How I fixed git-grep macOS UTF-8 support

 Debugging a File Synchronization Problem

-In Effective Debugging I write that if a web search doesn't return you any useful results, then maybe you're barking at the wrong tree.
-Here's an example.
+doesn’t return you any useful results, then maybe you’re

 Continue reading "Debugging a File Synchronization Problem"

 Modularity and Troubleshooting

 A residual current device trips leaving the house in the dark.